Online Hours

 The following are program goals for the South University, Tampa Master of Science in Physician Assistant program:

-• The program will strive to adequately prepare graduating students to achieve a first-time pass rate that exceeds the national average upon completion of the Physician Assistant National Certification Examination (PANCE).
+• The program will prepare graduates to achieve a first-time pass rate on the Physician Assistant National Certification Examination (PANCE) that equals or exceeds the national average.

-• The program will provide opportunities for local community service and outreach that foster a commitment to reducing health disparities.
+• The program will offer community service and outreach opportunities that promote a commitment to improving access to quality healthcare.

 Fast Facts: